 Authors of original research articles should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the article.
 Each article submitted for review should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 Authors are required to properly indicate in the presented article references to the sources and literature they used.

-Authors are asked to provide the raw data in connection with their articles for editorial review, and should be prepared to provide public access to such data, if practicable, and should in any event be prepared to retain such data for a reasonable time after publication.
+Authors are asked to provide the raw data in connection with their articles for editorial review, and should be prepared to provide public access to such data, if possible, and should be prepared to preserve such data for a reasonable time after publication.

-Authors are required to submit only entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
+Authors are required to submit only entirely original works.
+If the authors have used the work and/or words of others it has to be appropriately quoted.

 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the article.
 All those who have made significant contributions should be listed as co-authors.
 Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.